marwahsparsh24/Air-Quality/README.md

    Prophet: Parameters like growth, changepoint_prior_scale, and seasonality_prior_scale are adjusted.

-2. Tuning Process
+#### 2. Tuning Process

    Random Forest & XGBoost: GridSearchCV is used to perform exhaustive search with cross-validation to find the best hyperparameters.

    Prophet: Hyperparameters are manually selected without automated tuning.

+##  Experiment Tracking and Results

+Experiment Tracking with MLflow: Utilized MLflow to log experiments, track model performance, and manage hyperparameters for various models (Prophet, Random Forest, XGBoost).

+Logging Key Metrics: Hyperparameters, model metrics (RMSE, MAE, R2, MBE), and model versions were tracked for each run.

+Model Comparison: Visualizations and metrics from different models were compared to identify the best-performing one based on RMSE and bias.

+Model Selection: The final model was selected based on the lowest RMSE and bias scores, ensuring optimal performance.

+Model Registration: The best model was registered in MLflow’s model registry for version control and easy access.

+Rollback Mechanism: The system checks the existing models in the registry to ensure that new models have a lower RMSE before being registered, allowing for rollback if necessary